Larks' Tongues in Aspic (instrumental): "Level Five"

 Originally, the fifth part of "Larks' Tongues in Aspic" was the song "FraKctured" off of The Construkction of Light, but, seeing how it bore closer resemblance to "Fracture" from 1974's Starless and Bible Black, the band agreed to change the name late in the song's development.
 The fifth part was ultimately released on 2003's The Power to Believe with the title "Level Five".
 Though nothing in the album's packaging confirmed that the song was part of "Larks' Tongues in Aspic", it shared elements of the series' rhythmic structure and form.
 While the relationship to the suite was hinted with an early 2001 tour jam combining a riff from part 1 of the suite with part of this piece, official confirmation only first appeared in the Elements 2017 box set, where it was included in sequence with the rest of the suite and called "truly LTIA Pt V in all but name."
-The following year, Fripp confirmed that "Level Five" was indeed the fifth entry in the suite, but was renamed to "unseat" the expectations associated with the "Larks' Tongues in Aspic" title.
+The following year, Fripp confirmed that "Level Five" was the fifth entry in the suite, but was renamed to "unseat" the expectations associated with the "Larks' Tongues in Aspic" title.
 It has since appeared on setlists and DGM Live downloads as "Larks' Tongues in Aspic Part V".
 The track is also listed on various streaming services as "Level V" with a Roman numeral, making it more consistent with the naming of the other parts.

 "Level Five" is a heavy guitar-driven track with glitchy and electronic drums that provide a rare, almost industrial groove.
 Several critics noted the sonic aggression of the song, and some compared the guitar interplay between Fripp and Belew as similar to the music on 1981's Discipline.
 AllMusic's Lindsay Planer called "Level Five" so intense "that it could easily be mistaken for the likes of Tool, Ministry, Nine Inch Nails, or KMFDM".